pulibrary/pdc_describe/docs/orcid_import.md

 In the event that the net ID copy of the spreadsheet needs to be rebuilt, proceed as follows:

 1. Make a local copy of the https://github.com/pulibrary/search_netid repository.
-1. Make a copy of the [PPPL sheet](https://docs.google.com/spreadsheets/d/1DYt7lpmy6RMqXXDNXvsIPWn0Aerw390ceBYfQl61um4/edit#gid=0).
+1. Make a copy of the PPPL sheet (contact Chun Ly if you cannot locate an up-to-date copy).
 1. To that new copy, add a column with the header **Net ID**.
 1. Follow the [search_netid instructions](https://github.com/pulibrary/search_netid#instructions) with the first and last names from the spreadsheet in the `search_netid` manifest.
 Copy the outputted values into the new copy of the spreadsheet, in the **Net ID** column.